Painter’s Insurance: When the First Coat Isn’t Enough

 What Is Installation Floater Insurance, and Why Do Painters Need It?

-When small contractors work on a project, they may need to protect the property they’re installing or building, such as building materials.
+When small contractors work on a project, they may need to insure the property they’re installing or building, such as building materials.
 This property can move from one place to another, so it needs a special type of coverage called installation floater insurance.

 It’s a type of inland marine insurance that covers items that are being transported, stored, or installed at a customer’s premises.
 This coverage lasts until the property is used for its purpose or the client approves the work.